City Guides

 via The GOAT Brand

 Whether you’re visiting friends, taking in a baseball game or viewing the Gateway Arch, you’re going to get hungry at some point while visiting St. Louis.
-This friendly, laid-back Midwestern town has more flavor than you might expect, so be sure to sample some of these iconic St. Louis foods or have fun discovering your own.
+So be sure to sample some of these iconic St. Louis foods or have fun discovering your own!

 For even more ways to explore St. Louis and beyond, check out other experiences happening on Cozymeal.